METRIX IAP

 Needs dedicated concept

-Build Brief APEX-B003 targeting heritage, authority, and understated product proof for this segment.
+Build Brief KOV-003 targeting heritage, authority, and understated product proof for this segment.

 Platform Split — IG vs Facebook